ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Methodology

-\textbf{Dense-to-sparse.} On the other hand, inspired by the video restoration from a single blurred image and the event data like \cite{pan2019video_from_event, jin2018video_from_blurred_image}, we alternatively leverage the dense-to-sparse fusion approach, named d2s for short, as shown in~\cref{fig:d2s}.
-Varying from the classic residual layer in the previous s2d fusion mode, a more light-weight encoder with 4 layers is selected as the event branch, which is similar to that of Gated-SCNN~\cite{takikawa2019gated_scnn}.
+\textbf{D2S: Dense-to-Sparse.} On the other hand, inspired by the video restoration from a single blurred image and the event data like \cite{pan2019video_from_event, jin2018video_from_blurred_image}, we alternatively leverage the D2S fusion approach, as shown in~\cref{fig:D2S}.
+Varying from the classic residual layer in the previous S2D fusion mode, a more light-weight encoder with 4 layers is constructed as the event branch.
+Each layer only contains a 3$\times$3 and a 1$\times$1 convolutional kernel, which is more effective to extract features from dense to sparse and capable of processing at a higher spatial resolution.
+After the initial convolution of ResNet-18~\cite{he2016resnet}, while the RGB branch encodes higher-level features at smaller resolutions with \{4, 8, 16, 32\} downsampling rates and \{64, 128, 256, 512\} channels, the event branch deactivates the non-event features according to the higher-level semantic features from the RGB branch.
+Meanwhile, the event branch gradually shallows event channels in the order of \{64, 32, 16, 8\} for final event prediction, which also enables event processing at the full resolution.
+The dense RGB feature map $\mathcal{F}_{i} \in \mathbb{R} ^{C \times H\times W}$ and the sparse event feature map $\mathcal{F}_{e} \in \mathbb{R} ^{C' \times H\times W}$ will be merged as a D2S fused feature map $\mathcal{F}_{D2S} \in \mathbb{R} ^{C' \times H\times W}$:

-Instead of multiple residual blocks, each layer only contains a 3$\times$3 and a 1$\times$1 convolutional kernel, which is more effective to extract features from dense to sparse and capable of processing at a higher spatial resolution.
-After the initial convolution of ResNet-18~\cite{he2016resnet}, while the RGB branch encodes higher-level features at smaller resolutions with [4, 8, 16, 32] downsampling rates and [64, 128, 256, 512] channels, the event branch deactivates the non-event features according to the higher-level semantic features from the RGB branch.
-Meanwhile, the event branch gradually shallows event channels in the order of [64, 32, 16, 8] for final event prediction, which enables event processing at the full resolution.
-Before the event feature is merged in the SPP module~\cite{zhao2017PSPNet}, standard Binary Cross Entropy (BCE) loss function and the ground-truth event data $e$ will be used for supervised learning.
-Under the supervision with the BCE loss function, the training is explored with the B=1 event representation, which is divided into two cases, where $P$ refers to the positive event data only and $P+N$ denotes positive and negative event data, as described in the experiment section.
+where $\sigma(\cdot)$ and $c(\cdot)$ denote Sigmoid activate function and concatenation operations, respectively.
+Before the event feature is merged in the SPP module~\cite{zhao2017PSPNet}, standard Binary Cross Entropy (BCE) loss function and the ground-truth event data will be used for supervised learning.
 Furthermore, aiming to learn the whole model in an end-to-end fashion, the Cross Entropy (CE) loss from RGB branch will be merged with the BCE loss as:

-where $e$, $\hat{e}$, $y$ and $\hat{y}$ are the ground-truth and the predicted event, segmentation ground truth and prediction, respectively.
+where $V$, $\hat{V}$, $Y$ and $\hat{Y}$ are the ground-truth and the predicted event volume, segmentation ground truth and prediction, respectively.